KaushalJadhav/BANA/README.md

 - Add the code flow link
 - Complete the tables
-- Add examples of pseudo labels generated and predictions in qualitative comparison
+- Bash command for calculating mAP
 - Add code for Evaluation of Stage2 VOC to COCO
-- Instructions for BgMask Generation